Sienna Grady

 I completed a Bachelor of Science (Zoology) at Western Sydney University in 2019.
 Afterwards, I participated in several volunteer programs of bush regeneration until I volunteered for the Lab of Animal Ecology in studying the vocal mimicry of the female Superb Lyrebird in the Blue Mountains.
 This reinforced my interest in wildlife research, leading me to go back and do a Master of Research at Western Sydney University with the Lab of Animal Ecology in mid-2020.

-I completed my Master of Research on the impacts of the 2019/20 megafires on the grey-headed flying-fox (Pteropus poliocephalus) in 2022, and began my PhD project on mapping eucalypt flowering to monitor the dynamics of nectar availability for the nectarivorous grey-headed flying-fox in September 2023.
+I completed my Master of Research on the impacts of the 2019/20 megafires on the grey-headed flying-fox (Pteropus poliocephalus) in 2022, and I began my PhD project on understanding the spatiotemporal consumer-resource dynamics between the nomadic grey-headed flying-fox and flowering eucalypts in September 2023.
 I am interested in the field of spatial ecology, remote sensing, and all things wildlife conservation.

 I completed a Bachelor of Science (Zoology) at Western Sydney University in 2019.
 Afterwards, I participated in several volunteer programs of bush regeneration until I volunteered for the Lab of Animal Ecology in studying the vocal mimicry of the female Superb Lyrebird in the Blue Mountains.
 This reinforced my interest in wildlife research, leading me to go back and do a Master of Research at Western Sydney University with the Lab of Animal Ecology in mid-2020.

-I completed my Master of Research on the impacts of the 2019/20 megafires on the grey-headed flying-fox (Pteropus poliocephalus) in 2022, and began my PhD project on mapping eucalypt flowering to monitor the dynamics of nectar availability for the nectarivorous grey-headed flying-fox in September 2023.
+I completed my Master of Research on the impacts of the 2019/20 megafires on the grey-headed flying-fox (Pteropus poliocephalus) in 2022, and I began my PhD project on understanding the spatiotemporal consumer-resource dynamics between the nomadic grey-headed flying-fox and flowering eucalypts in September 2023.
 I am interested in the field of spatial ecology, remote sensing, and all things wildlife conservation.